jaspervdj/jaspervdj/posts/2014-01-05-strong-opinions.markdown

 I cannot remember many occasions in the past few years where I have vividly and intensely participated in group discussions.
-I used to attribute this to my natural shyness but in the past year I have come to realise this has not been the main cause for at least recently, since I have clearly become less shy over the years, whilst at the same time there has been little change in how I participate in arguments.
+I used to attribute this to my natural shyness, but in the past year I have come to realise this has not been the main cause for at least recently: I have clearly become less shy over the years, whilst at the same time there has been little change in how I participate in arguments.

 My attitude usually shifts between questioning and an *"I guess I understand how you feel about it"*-kind of agreeing.
 I think the reason for this is twofold.